MindLog™—A curve for every child

 • Students in programs that do the best job supporting robust learning are more likely to continue developing well into adulthood [9].

-• Adults who score higher on our learning scale are more likely to be promoted into higher paying or more sophisticated jobs [18].
+• Adults who score higher on our developmental scale are more likely to be promoted into higher paying or more sophisticated jobs [18].

-1. The DiscoTest Initiative is about much more than testing—it’s about a new way of understanding and supporting learning.
-What we are learning has:
+1. The MindLog Initiative is about much more than testing—it’s about a new way of understanding and supporting learning.
+The research program that led to Mindlog:

 • made it possible to create the world’s first developmental dictionary and electronic developmental scoring system [15];

-• allowed us to rapidly document, in detail, how students build specific meanings over time; and
+• allows us to rapidly document, in detail, how learners build particular meanings over time.

 We’re confident that there is more to come.